PubSubNet/pubsubnet-spec/DESCRIPTION.md

   - responds to different kinds of publish requests
   - supports HTTP/2
   - trashes content after some (variable) timeout (max 30 days?)
+  - can be protected by authentication (how?)
+  - can be configured to collect anonymous usage statistics

 ## client
   - is simultaneously a publisher and subscriber